Everbright Environment: History

-China Everbright Holdings, a Chinese state-owned enterprise based in Hong Kong, takeover a listed company in Hong Kong in 1993 (Newfoundland International 寧發國際有限公司, incorporated in 1961) and injected part of the group's business into the listed company.
+China Everbright Holdings, a Chinese state-owned enterprise based in Hong Kong, took over a listed company in Hong Kong in 1993 (Newfoundland International 寧發國際有限公司, incorporated in 1961) and injected part of the group's business into the listed company.

 In 2012, vice-chairman Li Xueming resigned, following rumour on his true name and identity as the elder brother of arrested government officials Bo Xilai.